 - Cross Key Stage – Pupil premium import

-- Maintenance – provides a list of ethnicity codes and known first names and genders used in error checking
+- Maintenance – provides a list of ethnicity codes and known first names and sexes used in error checking

 - CLA (SDA903) – Children Looked After return to DfE that identifies which children are looked after by your LA

 - Current CLA cohort – taking the most recent SDA903 data as a baseline, this allows LAs to update the CLA cohort with changes during the course of the year